Visiting Cartago Costa Rica

 Lankester Botanical Gardens

 You might already know that Costa Rica has a great number of wild orchids including its national flower, the Guaria Morada.
 At Lankester Botanical Gardens, you can learn more about these gorgeous flowers.
-As part of the University of Costa Rica, it is a major center for orchid research in both Central America and the Caribbean.

 Visit between December and May: This is Costa Rica’s dry season.
 Especially if you plan on visiting the already very rainy Tapani National Park, this is the best time to visit.